mariasr3/pytprot/README.md

 #### 4.1.2.
 Example 2: 6GMH, multicomplex input

-In order to also show how the program can work with macrocomplexes, we will use [**6gmh**](https://www.rcsb.org/structure/6gmh), which is the structure for the Activated Transcription Complex Pol II, and a hetero-20-mer.
+In order to also show how the program can work with macrocomplexes, we will use [**6gmh**](https://www.rcsb.org/structure/6gmh), which is the structure for the Activated Transcription Complex Pol II, and a hetero-20-mer, that we have retrieved from the PDB.
 Here, we will only use one file, "6gmh.pdb", in a folder named "6gmh", and a stoichiometry file, "6gmh_stoichiometry.txt".
 We will assume that pytprot is being executed from the installation folder named *pytprot*.

 To run it: